rajeevkk2001/hashtest/README.md

 There are mainly 2 tests.
  1. test_suite1.py
  2. test_suite2.py
- test_suite1.py is designed to execute all tests in parallel and can complete in 30 seconds if we run with 5 threads test_suite2.py is designed to run sequentially as there are dependent shutdown related scenarios and can finish in 80 seconds
+ test_suite1.py is designed to execute all tests in parallel and can complete 25 tests in 30 seconds if we run with 5 threads test_suite2.py is designed to run sequentially as there are dependent shutdown related scenarios and can finish in 80 seconds

  #1. test_suite1.py : Covers the following 25 testcases